Professional Writing Requirement

 Fellows who are planning on writing a thesis should participate in the thesis proseminar that is offered during their third semester.
 Their Thesis Prospectus Form, along with a copy of the thesis prospectus, must be signed by the thesis advisor and submitted to the CIPA Office by the end of the third semester of study.

 Both the professional report and thesis options must meet the format requirements of the Graduate School.
 For formatting specifications, Fellows should consult the Doctoral Dissertation & Master’s Thesis: Formatting, Production, and Submission Requirements Guide available outside of the Graduate School Registrar’s Office in Caldwell Hall.
-Limited copies of this document are also available in the CIPA Office.

 Procedures and Timeline

-Regarding the professional writing assignment, if there is any change decided on, based upon the internship experience (positive or otherwise), this should be reflected in a revised Program Worksheet form filed with the CIPA Office by the start of fall semester in the second year.
+Regarding the professional writing assignment, if there is any change decided on, based upon the internship experience (positive or otherwise), this should be reflected in a revised Plan of Study filed with the CIPA Office by the start of fall semester in the second year.
 This will show which semester the Fellow plans to take the Capstone seminar in his/her second year, and whether with a domestic or international focus; or alternatively, it will indicate whether the Fellow is planning to complete a professional report or a thesis, with plans for independent study or directed reading in which semester, and with what faculty supervisor.
 Fellows who do not make decisions on these questions by the start of the second year cannot expect that they will necessarily graduate in May.
 This decision, which should be discussed with and concurred in by the Fellow’s academic advisor, will be reviewed by the DGS.

 Occasionally, the subject area chosen for a thesis or professional report can best be advised on by a faculty member who is not a member of the field of Public Affairs.
 In consultation with his/her academic advisor, the Fellow may seek agreement from a faculty member outside the Public Affairs field to serve as his/her thesis/professional report advisor, since subject-matter expertise is valued and something to be developed during a Fellow’s career at Cornell.